vprusso/toqito/docs/getting_started.md

     To solve problem "X" we used `toqito`; a package for studying certain aspects of quantum information.

-A BibTeX entry that you can use to cite :code:`toqito` is provided here:
+A BibTeX entry that you can use to cite `toqito` is provided here:

     @misc{toqito,